lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/slack-channel-usage.rst

 - Project Personnel: General project members that have slack accounts.
 This is the default category for most project members and individuals generally advance to other categories when actively on shift.

-- External Contributors: People that share the same slack user-space but do not participate in summit operations (e.g. DESC).

 While on-shift, the people in each of these roles will have varying responsibilities regarding which information they need to be paying attention to and/or responding to.
 The ultimate goal is to facilitate effective communications to summit personnel by concentrating information into specific places and minimizing distractions.
 It is recognized that all project personnel are capable of contributing useful input, however, unless the people are very close to the on-going tasks there exists a significant awareness gap.